-Edge computing is part of the new format of the internet that utilizes decentralization to perform faster and at a higher level than we currently experience in our data storage and dissemination.
+Edge computing is part of the new internet format that uses decentralization to perform faster and at a higher level than we currently experience in data storage and dissemination.

-Edge computing has use cases across many industries and has already been embraced in various sectors.
-We’ll look at a few additional areas where it’s impacted and how it’s being used differently.
+Edge computing has use cases across many industries and has already been assumed in various sectors.
+We’ll look at areas where it’s affected and how it’s being used differently.

 What is Edge Computing?

 Edge computing, as defined, transfers specific storage and resources away from a business’s central data center and closer to the data source.

 The data center transmits the results and takeaways from that data, ready for use, to the leading data center for review and interaction.

 The results and takeaways from that data are then transmitted, ready for use, to the leading data center, ready for review and interaction.

 Autonomous vehicles are a prime use case for edge computing, as they must analyze data in real-time to operate safely.
 However, the volume of data generated by autonomous vehicles means that cloud-based analysis could lead to problems due to latency or a lack of connectivity.

 Edge computing allows only the necessary information to be transmitted, meaning there is less to be analyzed.
 It takes up less bandwidth, meaning latency and congestion become less of an obstacle.

 In commercial and consumer settings, edge computing can boost security.
 It can enable video monitoring, biometric scanning, and other surveillance measures.
 Where analyzing data in real-time is necessary to confirm that only approved activities are taking place by authorized individuals.